 Tick-borne illnesses:

-Each type of tick species is known to transmit a specific infectious disease like Lyme disease or Rocky Mountain Spotted Fever.
-Dogs can be vaccinated for Lyme disease, which we highly recommend.
+Each type of tick species is known to transmit a specific infectious disease, like Lyme Disease or Rocky Mountain Spotted Fever.
+More good news: dogs can be vaccinated for Lyme disease, which we highly recommend.

-Below, we’ll share recommendations that are not only Flea and Tick preventatives but also Heartworm preventatives.
-Book a consultation with our clinic to update your pup’s vaccination status or learn more about the flea and tick preventatives we carry!
+Below, we’ll share recommendations that are not only Flea and Tick preventives but also offer Heartworm and other parasite protection as well.
+Book an appointment with our clinic to update your pup’s vaccination status or learn more about the flea and tick preventives we carry!

 Choosing the Right Medicine for Your Pet